Nested async/await in Rust: Desugaring and assembly

 Async context

 The closure also keeps track of the state of the state machine.
-The state is stored in the state field of the closure environment.
-The state field is updated whenever the state machine moves to a new state.
-Just as we saw with the desugared code, the state machine starts in the Start state and moves to the WaitingToReachPosition0 state when the goto future is created.
+The state is stored in the state field of the closure environment. Β The state field is updated whenever the state machine moves to a new state.
+As we saw with the desugared code, the state machine starts in the Start state and moves to the WaitingToReachPosition0 state when the goto future is created.
 The state machine then moves to the WaitingToReachPosition1 state when the goto future is ready.
 The state machine then moves back to the Start state when the goto future is ready.
 The move back to Start implements the infinite loop behavior of the patrol function.

 Async closure state machine